ConsistRM: Improving Generative Reward Models via Consistency-Aware Self-Training¶

 Key Findings¶

-- Memory-driven consistency preference is the most critical component (removing it causes a 3.2-point drop), demonstrating that historical information is essential for pseudo-label quality.
+- Memory-driven consistency preference is the most critical component (performance drops by 3.2 points without it), indicating that historical info is vital for pseudo-label quality.

-- ConsistRM achieves significantly greater position bias mitigation (+5.3 vs. +1.4 for RFT), as consistency rewards encourage the model to focus on content rather than position.
+- ConsistRM significantly improves position bias mitigation (+5.3 vs. +1.4 for RFT) because consistency rewards encourage the model to focus on content rather than position.

-- ConsistRM enables a 4B model to match the performance of an 8B model through multi-round voting.
+- ConsistRM allows a 4B model to reach the performance level of an 8B model through multi-round voting.

 - Replacing CACR with token-level confidence (DeepConfidence) leads to reward hacking and performance degradation.